 Always interested in the doings of others, he had an intuitive handle on human nature that served him well in his work.
 "He had such an ease about him that comes through in the photographs," says Stephen Muse, FAIA, of Muse Architects.
 "It gave his photos a very warm feeling, an approachable feeling."

 The National Building Museum plans to hold a memorial service for Lautman on Friday, December 4.
-Please check www.nbm.org for details.
+Please check www.nbm.org

 For more about Robert Lautman: